micronDLA/SDK/README.md

 * threadedbatchdemo.py : similar to `threadeddemo.py`.
 It shows how to process images in a batch using PutInput and GetResult.

-# 7. Tensorflow Support

-Last updated on October 26th, 2018
+# 7. Running a model from your favorite deep learning framework

+FWDNXT Inference Engine supports all deep learning frameworks by running models in ONNX format.
+In order to convert a model from your favorite deep learning framework to ONNX format you should follow the instructions [here](https://github.com/onnx/tutorials).
+However there are some extra steps you should take with certain frameworks for the best compatibility with FWDNXT Inference Engine and we describe them below.

-## Installation
+## Tensorflow

-**Dependency list**

-- Python 3 with packages numpy, tensorflow and onnx
-- tf2onnx which can be installed following instructions [here](https://github.com/onnx/tensorflow-onnx)
-- Bazel if you want to use summarize_graph tool from tensorflow

-## Using a tf2onnx converter from ONNX (recommended for SDK releases since 0.3.11)
+We will use [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx) converter.
 You need to have a frozen graph of your tensorflow model and know its input and output.
 You also need to use the "--fold_const" option during the conversion.
 For example to convert Inception-v1 from TF-slim you will run:

 ```
 python -m tf2onnx.convert